mattbanderson/duck-cam/README.md

 # Duck Cam

-A simple basic auth protected Express site that proxyies to a local IP camera.
+A simple basic auth protected Express site that proxies to a local IP camera.

 Which happens to be watching nesting ducks.